 The Thomaston Village Trail is the first “urban” section of our Georges Highland Path.
 It is a pleasant three-mile sidewalk excursion through the town village and along its waterfront.
 The trail begins at the Thomaston Green, site of the former state prison, where it provides sweeping views of the St. George River from high above the shoreline.
 The St. George River clamflats, hailed as the most productive in the state, are visible at several points along this stretch of the trail.

 Posts Categorized: Georges Highland Path

-Canal Path is a 3-mile trail in Searsmont, ME, that traces a section of the historic Georges River Canal dating to the late 1700’s.
+Canal Path is a 3-mile trail in Searsmont that traces a section of the historic Georges River Canal dating to the late 1700’s.
 There are interpretive displays along the trail describing the aspects of the canal system that are still visible today.
-The trail also features a self-guided tour… Read more
+The trail also features a self-guided tour of… Read more